 |Upgrades are automatic and often included in the monthly subscription fees costs.|

 High costs for onsite security and compliance policy implementation.

-|Security and compliance expenses borne by the cloud vendor or adjusted in cloud services; free services charged once they surpass the restriction threshold.|
+|Security and compliance expenses are borne by the cloud vendor or adjusted in cloud services; free services are charged once they surpass the restriction threshold.|

-|Backup & disaster recovery||
+|Backup & Disaster Recovery||

-|Backup and recovery cost include in cloud membership/ subscription cost.|
+|Backup and recovery costs, including cloud membership and subscription costs.|

 Insurance costs; antivirus; unplanned repair in case of server crashes and data recovery

-|Maxed out virtual server can inflate costs overtime; to many registered admin|
+|Maxed out virtual server can inflate costs overtime; too many registered admins|